-The final selection process takes place in the fall, in conjunction with the University's selection of honorary-degree recipients.
+The final selection process takes place in late fall, in conjunction with the University's selection of honorary-degree recipients.
 (Nominations received after the deadline will be considered in the next round of review.)
 Selection news is announced in May.

 This award was created in 2003 and replaced the Distinguished Graduate School Alumni Award.